hyperlane-xyz/hyperlane-explorer/README.md

-# Hyperlane Explorer App
+# Ortege Explorer App

-An interchain explorer for the Hyperlane protocol and network.
+An interchain explorer for the Ortege protocol and network.

 ## Setup